scottboms/kirby-applemusic/README.md

-# Apple Music Field Plugin for Kirby
+# Apple Music Embed Plugin for Kirby

 ![Plugin Preview](src/assets/apple-music-embed-plugin.jpg)

-This plugin adds an Apple Music Embed field type for Kirby including a live preview of the embed in the panel.
+Adds Apple Music Embed field and block types for Kirby including a live preview of the embed in the panel for each.

 ## Installation